taniman/profit-trailer/README.md

 1. Make sure you have java 8 installed on your system
 2. Unzip ProfitTrailer.zip file
-3. Fill your apiKeys and secrets in application.properties
+3. Fill your apiKeys and secrets in application.properties using notepad++
+4. Make sure there are no invisible charters behind the apiKey and Secret you fill in.
 5. Open a terminal or command prompt and type
 6. CD to the ProfitTrailer directory
 7. java -jar ProfitTrailer.jar -XX:+UseConcMarkSweepGC -Xmx256m -Xms256m
    * On OSX or some linux versions you might need to sudo su and then run the java -jar command.
 8. If you did everything correctly the application will start without giving you any error messages